Pepperoni-Jabroni/MapAtlases/README.md

 - The Atlas has a world map view as well.
 To access this, right-click the Atlas or press "m".
 - The Atlas world view has 4 scales: 1x1, 3x3, 5x5, & 7x7.
 Use your mouse scroll to change zoom levels.
 - The Atlas world view has full pan support as well, using your mouse to drag the world map.
+- Atlases also support right-clicking Banners to add "waypoints", which display in both the mini-map & world-view map.
+- Atlases have 3 sounds: An opening world-view sound, a new map drawing sound, & a page flipping (new mini-map displaying) sound.
 - **Note**: Atlases are limited to the Overworld due to some buggy code out of my control.
 - *Todo:* Config control for `activation_location` (inv, hot-bar, hands, main-hand, off-hand), `max_map_count`, `crafting_materials`, `is_multidimensional`, `force_scale`